TokenEngineeringCommunity/website/docs/getting-started-welcome.md

 ## So what is "token engineering?"

 Token engineering is a crossdisciplinary field that draws from established practices in systems, electrical, robotics & controls engineering, and more.
-It also draws from fields as diverse as Behavioural & Ecological Economics, Operations Research, AI & Optimization.
+It also draws from fields as diverse as Behavioural & Ecological Economics, Operations Research, AI & Optimization, as explored by Shermin Voshmgir & Michael Zargham in this paper on the [Foundations of Cryptoeconomic Systems](https://epub.wu.ac.at/7309/8/Foundations%20of%20Cryptoeconomic%20Systems.pdf).
 It is a methodology that goes all the way from ideation to design, modeling, simulation, testing, deployment, and maintentance.
 It's the process of building cryptoeconomic systems that work, and keep working.
-Just like other public infrastructure like bridges and power grids, our future economic systems also need to be rigorously designed to be reliable.
-The goal of token engineering is to design and create tokeneconomic systems that are robust against exploits and cascade failure, to protect and empower users.
+Just like other public infrastructure like bridges and power grids, our future economic systems also need to be rigorously designed to be reliable under widely varying conditions.
+The goal of token engineering is to design and create tokeneconomic systems that are robust against exploits, unintended consequences and cascade failures, in order to protect and empower users.

 ![](img/static/Interdisciplinary_venn.jpg)